Rotem Sela: Career

 In 2013 she was cast as the female lead in Beauty and the Baker alongside Alush after Bar Refaeli exited the role.
 Sela plays Noa Hollander a privileged Ashkenazi model and heiress that falls in love with a working-class Yemenite baker Amos Dahari (Alush).
 The series was positively reviewed by Haaretz newspaper.
 In 2017 Amazon acquired global rights of the first two seasons of the show to stream them worldwide on Amazon Prime Video.

 In 2018 she was cast as a series regular in The Psychologist, an Israeli Public Broadcasting Corporation show that follows a similar format to the Lisa Kudrow series, Web Therapy.
 In the same year Sela appeared alongside Assi Cohen as a Haredi housewife in Autonomies.
 Autonomies is a dystopian drama about an Israel divided into two entities; the Haredi Autonomy in Jerusalem and a secular State of Israel in Tel Aviv.

+In 2023 she starred alongside Yehuda Levi in A Body That Works, a surrogacy drama series on Keshet 12.
+The series was a major success in Israel, and was the highest rated drama of 2023 in the country.
+Sela won the Best Actress award for an international series at Series Mania in France.

+It was released internationally by Netflix.

+In January 2025, Sela starred alongside Lior Raz and Zohar Strauss in the Israeli drama, Soda by Erez Tadmor.
+It is based on the story of Tadmor's grandfather, a Jewish partisan during the Second World War and his subsequent post-war life in Israel.
+The film centers on an accusation that Sela's character on the Kibbutz was a Kapo during the Holocaust.

+In the same year she starred in Red Alert, a drama series based on based on real life events from the October 7 attacks.
+The limited series was produced by American producer Lawrence Bender and will be released internationally by Paramount+ and on Channel 12 in Israel on October 7, 2025.